 4.1.1 The contracting authority is the Trust, which includes any subsidiary companies and other organisations that control or are controlled by the Trust from time to time.

-4.1.2 The appointed supplier will be expected to deliver the services at Milton Keynes University Hospital, MK6 5LD.
+4.1.2 The appointed supplier will be expected to deliver the services/works at Milton Keynes University Hospital, MK6 5LD.

 4.1.3 This procurement exercise, and any contract arising from it, will be subject to the Public Contracts Regulations